ofajardo/pyreadr/README.md

 ## Dependencies

-The package depends on pandas, which you normally have installed if you got Anaconda (highly recommended.)
-If creating a new conda or virtual environment or if you don't have it in your base installation, pandas should get installed automatically.
+The package depends on narwhals which gets installed automatically.
+You will also need either pandas or polars (or both) installed.
+When using `output_format="polars"` in `read_r`, you get polars DataFrames back.
+You can also pass polars DataFrames directly to `write_rdata`/`write_rds`.

 If you are reading 3D arrays, you will need to install xarray manually.
 This is not installed automatically as most users won't need it.